partrita/DataAnalysis-w-AI-course/week06/assets/api-use.md

 * You can harness **powerful algorithms** provided by industry leaders.
 For example, instead of developing your machine learning model, you can use Google’s vision API to tag images or OpenAI’s language API to summarize text.
 This means you can tackle complex problems without needing to be an expert in those specific subfields.
 * You can work with **real-time** and **large-scale data**.
 Want to analyze football statistics or financial market data?
 There are APIs to fetch those streams of information.
 With APIs, you are not limited to data you can collect manually; you can pull in data from all over the world programmatically.

-In sum, APIs are a bridge to practically unlimited data and capabilities.
+APIs are a bridge to practically unlimited data and capabilities.
 They let your programs communicate with other services to get things done efficiently.
 As we continue this course, you’ll get hands-on experience using APIs – turning the concepts you learned here into actual data analysis tasks.
 Embrace this new tool in your skillset. **Whenever you find yourself needing to scale up or access a specialized service, think: *Is there an API for that?*** Chances are, the answer will be yes, and now you’ll know how to use it!

 [Please see our api-advanced.md file for more advanced and supplementary information.](api-advanced.md)